-Born in Rohtak and brought up across the length and breadth of India, cycling is love for me since my very childhood.
-However, I never imagined to take it in all seriousness, hence, it just remained a mode of recreation until I moved to Nashik in September 2016.
+Born in Rohtak and brought up across the length and breadth of India, cycling is a love for me since my very childhood.
+However, I never imagined taking it in all seriousness, hence, it just remained a mode of recreation until I moved to Nashik in September 2016.
 It was the tipping point from where I set the wheels spinning and pedals rolling.

 Back then it was just leisure rides as escape tools from the routine hustle-bustle.
 But sooner, I realized cycling was my high, and I mushroomed it to greater levels.
-For the focus, I needed a goal and Super Randonneur title it was.
+For the focus, I needed a goal, and the Super Randonneur title it was.
 Two months from then and whoosh… target achieved.
 Sooner I was gearing up for the next level to become a RAAM Qualified cyclist.
-The best outcome of Super Randonneur title was the confident me, ready to risk out for next level tougher ultra-endurance cycling race.
+The best outcome of Super Randonneur's title was the confident me, ready to risk out for the next level tougher ultra-endurance cycling race.

 Cycling is a race, but in true sense it is a journey, where life not only shows you new places but also, new people, some of which become friends for life.
 There are memories to cherish for life.